reactiflux/reactiflux.com/pages/transcripts/gatsby-team.md

 ---

 **Q:** Is there some sort of change list or changelog?
-I have had problems finding one in the past, for gatsby and it'**A:** s packages. — Everspace
+I have had problems finding one in the past, for gatsby and it's packages. — Everspace

-There are per-package changelogs maintained in each package, for example [Gatsby's](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/CHANGELOG.md).
+**A:** There are per-package changelogs maintained in each package, for example [Gatsby's](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/CHANGELOG.md).

 — biscarch

 ---

-**Q:** Is there any plan to make Gatsby GraphQL-schema first, so is more "robust", instead of Gatsby building a schema **A:** out of the data-source.
+**Q:** Is there any plan to make Gatsby GraphQL-schema first, so is more "robust", instead of Gatsby building a schema out of the data-source.
 The main problem I'm facing is that data can change dynamically, GraphQL schema changes accordingly..  and this breaks GraphQL queries.
 I see others with the same problem.
 No easy solution. — monotono

-Yeah — this is a top priority — we've been a bit overwhelmed post v2 launch handling issues/PRs but our we've thought a lot about this problem and next steps are a) [make it possible to export your schema and directly control it](https://github.com/gatsbyjs/gatsby/issues/4261).
+**A:** Yeah — this is a top priority — we've been a bit overwhelmed post v2 launch handling issues/PRs but our we've thought a lot about this problem and next steps are a) [make it possible to export your schema and directly control it](https://github.com/gatsbyjs/gatsby/issues/4261).

 We're also very excited that more and more services are offering native GraphQL APIs which gets us out of having to dynamically create the schema.
 We added [support for stitching in graphql schemas](https://www.gatsbyjs.org/blog/2018-09-25-announcing-graphql-stitching-support/) earlier this year and have a lot more plans to make schema stitching more powerful e.g. [add support for transforming data from 3rd party schemas](https://github.com/gatsbyjs/rfcs/pull/11).